DigitalFabricationLab-NYIT-SoAD/resources/PlotShop/README.md

     36" x 72" : $21.00

-Plot Shop hours are the same as the FabLab hours for each location.
+Plot Shop hours are the same as the FabLab hours for each location. *Check in with FabLab staff first to get access to the plot shop.*

 Manhattan EGGC 1010:

 * Monday-Friday: 10am - 5pm

 Long Island Ed Hall:

 * Monday-Wednesday: 10am - 7pm
 * Thursday: 10am - 5pm